 How will social commerce impact businesses?

-According to current trends and projections, this way of selling goods will benefit businesses in many ways.
+According to social commerce statistics, this way of selling goods will benefit businesses in many ways.
 First of all, social media will keep attracting new users, giving marketers access to a broader audience.
 Social media commerce also increases website traffic, creates more organic engagement, and improves customer retention and loyalty.
 Finally, this type of selling provides marketers with valuable metrics and insights for future marketing campaigns.

 - Business Insider